PrivateStorageio/ZKAPAuthorizer/docs/source/designs/backup-recovery.rst

 #.
 If an event stream object in the *replica directory* contains only statements that are already part of the snapshot those statements are pruned.
 [9]_

+   #. the highest sequence number in the new snapshot is the "snapshot sequence"
+   #. extract the "highest sequence numbers" from all event-stream objects in the replica
+   #. unlink from the replica any event-stream object whose "higest sequence number" is less or equal to the "snapshot sequence"

 All uploads inherit the redundancy configuration from the Tahoe-LAFS client node.

 Recovery